JustinReynolds-MM/mattermost-blogs/hiding-channel-header-button.md

 ## Show or hide the button

-Now we can use any condition we need and simply add or remove `hidden` class to the parent to show or hide it.
-We'll do this in `render()` method.
+Now we can use any condition we like to add or remove `hidden` class to the parent to show or hide it.
+We'll do this in the `render()` method.

 ```JSX
 render() {